grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 [//]: # (### Navigating out of the channel)

-Captain Percy climbed down to the control room while closing and sealing the hatch above her head.
+Percy climbed down to the control room while closing and sealing the hatch above her head.

 "Did you guys get the cargo hatch sealed?" she asked.